modir/laminas-book/docs/forms_advanced.md

 robots send spam messages to forums, hack passwords on site login forms, or perform some other malicious actions.

+!!! note "What is a CAPTCHA Test?"
-> The CAPTCHA test allows to reliably distinguish humans from robots, because
-> humans are easily able to recognise and reproduce characters from the
-> distorted image, while robots are not (at the current stage of evolution of
-> computer vision algorithms).
+    The CAPTCHA test allows to reliably distinguish humans from robots, because humans are easily able to recognise and reproduce characters from the distorted image, while robots are not (at the current stage of evolution of computer vision algorithms).

 #### CAPTCHA Types